jchristopher/attachments/readme.txt

 Please see [Attachments' changelog on GitHub](https://github.com/jchristopher/attachments/docs/changelog.md)

 = 3.5.1 =
-* Fixed an issue where changing an Attachment changed all attachments
+* Fixed an issue where changing an Attachment changed all attachments, props @bartoszwww
+* Fixed an issue where certain Unicode characters weren't decoded properly, props @stuk88

 = 3.5 =
 * Initial implementation of limiting the number of Attachments